|

 The Broken Chair sculpture

-Nearby is Geneva’s Conservatory and Botanic garden, the “largest public botanical garden in Switzerland”.
-It is about a 10-minute walk from the Palais des Nations.
+Also in Palais des Nations area is Geneva’s botanic garden, the “largest public botanical garden in Switzerland”.
+It is about a 10-minute walk away (or a leisurely hour’s walk if you have the time to walk along the lake from the old town).

 The International Red Cross and Red Crescent Museum